maykinmedia/objects-api/docs/index.rst

 Objects API
 -----------

-The Objects API aims to easily store and expose various objects and make them available in standardized format.
-The Objects API can be used by any organization to manage relevant objects.
-An organization can also choose to use the Objects API to expose objects to the public, as Open Data.
+Easily store and expose various objects and make them available in a standardized format.
+It can be used by any organization to manage relevant objects.
+An organization can also choose to use it to expose objects to the public as *Open Data*.

-To define the format of objects, so called object types, organizations can use a national and/or local :ref:`Objecttypes API`.
+To define the format of objects, organizations can use a national and/or local :ref:`Objecttypes API`.